Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 });
 ```

+## Inbox

-UserCreated is a protobuf message defined in the same project as the IntegrationEventProvider.
+Inbox functionality is responsible for receiving and relaying IntegrationEvents to an IIntegrationEventHandler implementation which, in the same manner as IIntegrationEventProvider, is the responsibility of the package consumer.

-## Usage of inbox

-Inbox functionality can be used in two ways: using a ServiceBusTrigger function or using a hosted BackgroundService.
+The inbox functionality can be used in two ways: using a ServiceBusTrigger function or using a hosted BackgroundService.
-In both cases an IntegrationEventHandler implementation is needed to handle the integration events.
-An example of such
-an implementation is shown below.
+In both cases the IIntegrationEventHandler implementation is needed.
+An example of an IIIntegrationEventHandler implementation is shown below.

 ```csharp
 public sealed class IntegrationEventHandler : IIntegrationEventHandler